Zookeeper (comics): Fictional character biography

 Dr. Samuel Register is a former colleague of Mark and Marie Logan who worked with him in Africa.
-He despises their rambunctious son Garfield, who constantly causes damage in his lab.

-After Garfield's parents successfully cure him of the virus Sakutia, Register goes on to try to finish their work.
-He inhumanly experiments on animals, for which he is nicknamed "Zookeeper".
+He despises their rambunctious son Garfield who constantly causes damage in his lab.
+After Garfield's parents successfully cure him of the virus Sakutia, Register goes on to try to finish their work and inhumanly experiments on animals for which he is nicknamed "Zookeeper".

 In the "Beast Boys and Girls" storyline, Register steals a sample of Sakutia in an attempt to mutate it like Garfield's parents did.
 He accidentally infects himself and every child in San Francisco, gaining purple skin and shapeshifting abilities.
 When Beast Boy is infected, the virus in him is canceled out and he is cured, losing his own shapeshifting abilities.

 Zookeeper injects venom from the Australian funnel-web spider into Garfield and attempts to extract the cure to Sakutia from him.
 Cyborg and the other Titans keep Register busy while Raven heals Beast Boy.
 Garfield reinfects himself with Sakutia to regain his powers, defeats Zookeeper, and uses his blood to cure the children.

 In Infinite Crisis, Zookeeper escapes prison with help from Mammoth and joins Alexander Luthor Jr.'s Secret Society of Super Villains.

 Some time later, Zookeeper is recruited by Superboy-Prime as part of a new version of the Legion of Doom.

-Following The New 52 and DC Rebirth relaunches, Zookeeper is reintroduced in Titans (2025).
-During the events of Absolute Power, Amanda Waller's Amazo army stole the powers of Zookeeper, which were transferred to Beast Girl after the Amazos were destroyed.
+Zookeeper is reintroduced in the 2025 series Titans.
+During the events of Absolute Power, Amanda Waller's Amazo army stole Zookeeper's shapeshifting abilities, which were accidentally transferred to Beast Girl after the Amazos were destroyed.
 He recreates the serum that gave him his powers, but his body is unable to handle the serum, causing genetic instability that will eventually kill him.
-Zookeeper sends an army of genetically altered creatures after Beast Boy and Beast Girl in a bid to reclaim his powers and use the two's DNA to stabilize his body.
-However, Cyborg and Robotman destroy the device that Zookeeper was using to influence the creatures' behavior, causing one of the creatures to turn on and eat him.
+Zookeeper sends an army of genetically altered creatures after Beast Boy and Beast Girl in a bid to reclaim his powers and use their DNA to stabilize his body.
+Cyborg and Robotman destroy the device that Zookeeper was using to influence the creatures' behavior, causing one of the creatures to turn on and eat him.
 Beast Boy believes that Zookeeper survived being eaten, but will have to survive the creature's digestive process to escape from its body.